Owning your own water softener certainly has its advantages.

 Rent to Own Option

-One rental option that might be suitable for you is the “rent to own” scheme.
+One rental that might be suitable for you is the “rent to own” option.

 This concept allows you to make “rental” payments, usually on a monthly basis, until you fully pay the system off.